WouterBesse/CSD2/CSD2a/eindopdracht/doc/README.md

 If you just want to test out the sequencer, just commence `src/sample_sequencer_v20.py`

-You can also modify the sequence data that the sequencer plays.<br>
+You can also modify the sequence data that the sequencer plays, or generate an Euclidian rhythm<br>
-You can just open my simple `src/sequencer_config.py` script _(it needs some new guiding text atm but works just fine)_.<br>
-In the future this can also generate your music according to an algorithm.

 The program also saves the played music as a midi file, which is neat :)
 <br><br><br>